juliogomez/devops/README.md

 `kubectl get pods -n kube-system`

-After some minutes refresh your browser while pointing to the k8s dashboard and you will start seeing cluster resource graphs!
+After some minutes refresh your browser while pointing to the k8s dashboard and you will start seeing those nice cluster resource graphs!

 Congratulations!!!
 If you got here you have gone a looong way since we started this tutorial.